theNewDynamic/minjinlee.com/_posts/2017-07-21-book-riot-the-buzziest-books-of-2017-so-far-critical-linking.md

 ---

-By Amanda Nelson&nbsp;
+By Amanda Nelson

-Join your fellow book nerds at Book Riot Insiders and get a sweet store deal, exclusive content, the magical New Releases Index, and more!&nbsp;
+Join your fellow book nerds at Book Riot Insiders and get a sweet store deal, exclusive content, the magical New Releases Index, and more!

 2017 has been a great year for book lovers so far.
 From new releases by our favorite writers to wonderful breakout books and genre-bending novels, the list of popular books in 2017 keeps growing.
 We’ve compiled a list of books getting the most buzz so far this year, along with their publishers’ descriptions.